aubreypc/cs203-S2019-conduct/conduct.md

 gives room for exchange of ideas that people can work on and implement as a group.
 In order to achieve the goals for the group, it is the sole responsibility of each and every team member to be involved in the work going on.
 The more we put into our efforts, the better will be the outcome.
-Nevertheless, this can be an amazing opportunity to know your team members.
+This can be an amazing opportunity to bond well with team members.

 * **Acceptable Participation (C):**
   * Participating in Slack discussions